co-ment/comt/README.txt

 FAQ
 ====
+Q1: How can I check the distribution for errors (libraries etc.):
+R1: After configuring a database and access in your settings_local.py, you can launch the unit test suite with the following command: `./bin/django test cm`

+Q2: I'm getting the following error when launching the migrate command:
+`
+line 62, in handle
+    __import__(app_name + '.management', {}, {}, [''])
+  File "/usr/lib/python2.5/site-packages/uno.py", line 300, in _uno_import
+    raise ImportError( "type "+ name + "." +x + " is unknown" )
+ImportError: type django.contrib.sessions.management. is unknown `
+R2: This is due to a bug in uno (python openoffice bridge) that monkey patches the import system and messes with django's dynamic module loading system.
+A workaround to launch the migrate command is to set: `UNO_IMPORT = False` in file src/cm/converters/oo_converters.py and then to launch the migrate command.
+Set the value back to True and relaunch the server to use openoffice as a conversion backend.

+Q3: When using  co-ment Drupal module, I want that the name of commentators to be the same as the Drupal username
+R3: For this feature (commentator name = drupal login name) to be available, a configuration parameter should be set in settings_local.py: `DECORATED_CREATORS = True`

-Q: I get 'import error' when starting the server (step #9)
+Q4: I get 'import error' when starting the server (step #9)
-R: Make sure you installed all required python dependencies
+R4: Make sure you installed all required python dependencies

 Community
 =========